ThreeSixtyGiving/grantnav/README.md

 This is a search tool for data in the 360 giving data format.

-This application is currently undergoing final testing before a production launch.

 Requirements
 ------------
 This application is built using Django, Elasticsearch and python 3